On the Runs: Theresa Villiers says scheme is over

 The Northern Ireland Affairs Committee has announced it will hold an inquiry, and an independent judge-led inquiry has been announced by Prime Minister David Cameron.

-The full Martin McGuinness interview can be heard on Radio Ulster's Inside Politics on Radio Ulster at 18:05 GMT, Friday 7 March
+The full Martin McGuinness interview can be heard on Inside Politics on Radio Ulster at 18:05 GMT, Friday 7 March